Internet Governance Forum: IGF XX — Lillestrøm/Oslo, Norway 2025

-IGF Attendance
+Attendance

 Onsite attendance

 Onsite attendance at the first IGF meeting in 2006 was estimated to be around one thousand participants and has grown to between 1500 and 2200 participants from over 100 countries.
 In recent years participants have typically been roughly 60% men and 40% women.
 Participants are drawn from civil society, governments, the private sector, the technical community, the media, and intergovernmental organizations.